-Oil edges higher after sell-off on weaker dollar
+Oil edges higher on weaker dollar after sell-off

 A weaker greenback makes it more attractive to buy dollar-denominated currencies like oil futures.

+“Because prices have failed once again to rise above their trading corridors, there is a growing risk of speculative selling,” said analysts at Commerzbank, suggesting further downside potential.

-But oil gains were capped after concerns remained over non-OPEC compliance with a global deal to rein in oversupply.
+Oil’s gains were capped after concerns remained over non-OPEC compliance with a global deal to rein in oversupply.

 Russia’s February oil output was unchanged from January at 11.11 million barrels per day (bpd), energy ministry data showed, with its cuts from October 2016 levels remaining at 100,000 bpd or a third of what was pledged by Moscow under its agreement with the Organization of the Petroleum Exporting Countries.

-Official U.S. data also showed that crude inventories in the world’s biggest oil consumer rose for an eighth straight week to a record 520.2 million barrels last week.
+Official U.S. data also showed crude inventories in the world’s biggest oil consumer rose for an eighth straight week to a record 520.2 million barrels last week.

 But even as U.S. oil production rose and Russian output held steady, OPEC boosted already strong compliance with the group’s six-month deal to 94 per cent, cutting output for a second month in February, a Reuters survey found.Report Typo/Error